 Here are links to several of my other recipes that you’re going to LOVE:

 *Updates: Please note that this recipe was originally published/shared on this website on August 17, 2017.
-It was in great need of a refresh, an updated free printable recipe card, and better photography, so it has been updated periodically since then.*
+It was in great need of a refresh, an updated free printable recipe card, and better photography, so it has been updated periodically since then and will continue to do so.*